Click any job posting for more details.

 Apply

 Does Bearport sound like the place for you?
-Tell us why you’d make an outstanding addition to our staff as an Associate Designer.
-Please send a cover letter, resume, a link to a portfolio or samples, and salary requirements to careers@bearportpublishing.com.
+Tell us why you’d make an outstanding addition to our staff as an editor.
+Please send a cover letter, resume, and salary requirements to careers@flutterbee.com.
 No phone calls please.
 We look forward to hearing from you!

 Company/organization: